seatgeek/SGImageCache/README.markdown

 ### Generic caching of NSData

 You can use SGImageCache for caching of generic data in the form of an NSData object (eg. PDFs, JSON payloads).
-Just use the equialent `SGCache` class method instead of the `SGImageCache` one:
+Just use the equivalent `SGCache` class method instead of the `SGImageCache` one:

 ```objc
 // Objective-C